inet-framework/inet/doc/src/users-guide/ch-power.rst

 Things.
 Mobile personal medical devices, large scale wireless environment monitoring devices, electric vehicles, solar panels, low-power wireless sensors, etc. require paying special attention to power consumption.
-The high fidelity simulation of power consumption allows designing power sensitive routing protocols, MAC protocols, physical layers, etc. which in turn results in more energy efficient devices.
+High-fidelity simulation of power consumption allows designing power-sensitive routing protocols, MAC protocols with power management features, etc., which in turn results in more energy efficient devices.

-In order to help the modeling process the power model is separated from other simulation models.
-This separation makes the model extensible and it also allows easy experimentation with alternative implementations.
-In a nutshell the power model consists of the following components:
+In order to help the modeling process, the INET power model is separated from other simulation models.
+This separation makes the power model extensible, and it also allows easy experimentation with alternative implementations.
+In a nutshell, the power model consists of the following components:

 -  energy consumption models